stanly3690/HotSpotAnalysis_Plugin/README.md

 Positive and statistically significant Z-score indicates intense cluster of high values (hotspot).
 Negative and statistically significant Z-score indicates intense cluster of low values (coldspot).

 Spatial relation between features is modeled using a Fixed Distance Band (expressed with the same unit of measure of the projected coordinate system of the input point shapefile), which allows to compute Gi* for any element by considering its neighborhoods within this fixed distance.
-For polygon shapefile analysis the spatial relation is modeled using Queen's case contiguity matrix.
+For polygon shapefile analysis the spatial relation is modeled using queen's case contiguity matrix.
 For more information, please refer to: [Geospatial Analysis - 5th Edition, 2015 - de Smith, Goodchild, Longley]

 Dependency Requirements: